jkzorz/jkzorz.github.io/_posts/2020-02-29-contour-plots.md

 date: 2020-02-29
 ---

 Contour plots are used to show 3-dimensional data on a 2-dimensional surface.
-The most common example of a contour plot is a topographical map, which shows latitude and longitude on the y and x axis, and elevation overlaid with contours, and sometimes colours on the map surface.
+The most common example of a contour plot is a topographical map, which shows latitude and longitude on the y and x axis, and elevation overlaid with contours.
+Colours can also be used on the map surface to further highlight the contours.
 Contour plots can be useful in a variety of situations and are powerful tools for visualizing 3 continuous variables.
 Usually, the x and y variables are continuous predictor variables, and the 3rd contour variable (or Z variable) is dependent on the first two.

 **Examples of situations when contour plots are appropriate:**
 - *Maps:*